 When it comes to bringing skis (or snowboards) and boots, it's smart to check the airline policy before booking.
 With most airlines, the ski bag and boot bag together count as one item (as long as they weigh under 50 pounds combined).
 Here are some helpful tips for flying with skis if you like to bring your own equipment.
 Bringing your own equipment instead of renting is another way to save on a Utah ski trip (as long as you are not paying to check them).

 See If Your Ski Resort or Airline Offers Free Lift Tickets

 If you time your flights right, you may be able to get a free lift ticket.
 You can turn your Alaska Airlines boarding pass into a free lift ticket at Snowbasin.
-The offer is available on certain dates, and you must fly on a Monday–Wednesday to receive a free Tuesday–Thursday lift ticket for the day following the flight.
+The offer is available on certain dates, and you must fly in Monday through Wednesday to receive a free Tuesday through Thursday lift ticket for the day following the flight.
 You'll need to register online first.
 Bring the boarding pass, Visit Ogden confirmation email and photo ID to Snowbasin within 24 hours of arrival for a free single-day lift ticket!

 Plan Flights to Minimize Hotel Nights

 One of the best ways to save on flights to Utah ski resorts is to time your flights to minimize the cost of your hotel stay.
 With many direct flights to Salt Lake City, you may be able to catch an early morning flight and be on the slopes that afternoon.
 On your last day of skiing, take an evening flight home.
 Doing that can save you two nights of a hotel stay.
 We find the Salt Lake City airport to be easily accessible to the Park City and the Salt Lake City area ski resorts, so dropping hotel nights is one of our favorite ways to save some green!
 Speaking of hotels, you'll have to stay somewhere, so check out some hoppin' deals at a variety of Park City, Utah hotels.